ntop/PF_RING/doc/modules/accolade.rst

 ------

-If you have an Accolade adapter (e.g. 200Ku-Flex) with a firmware supporting TX DMA for replaying PCAP files at line-rate up to 100G, you need to configure 1G hugepages in order to send big PCAP files.
+If you have an Accolade adapter (e.g. 200Ku-Flex) with a firmware supporting TX DMA for replaying PCAP files at line-rate up to 100G, you need to enable both 2MB and 1G hugepages.

 First of all you should check that your CPU supports 1G hugepages, running the command below you should get some output: